-At its annual meeting held at the NeMLA Convention hotel site, the Women’s and Gender Studies Caucus conducts elections for new officers and invites suggestions for speakers and topics for future NeMLA Conferences.
-You can review the minutes from the 2012 meeting (PDF) to see typical topics.
+At its annual meeting held at the NeMLA Convention hotel site, the Women’s and Gender Studies Caucus takes nominations for new officers and invites suggestions for speakers and topics for future NeMLA Conferences.

 New Brunswick 2011: Sharon Jimenez, “Stand, Fight and Persevere: One Woman’s Journey Beyond Barriers”

 Montreal 2010: Novelist Madeleine Monette presented selections from her recent text America is Also a Québec Novel